-This course draws upon current research to help you develop a critical and enquiring approach to leading professional practice in the current policy context.
+This course draws upon current research to help you develop a critical, collaborative and enquiring approach to leading professional practice in the current policy context.

 Building on the success and impact of previous courses, the modules you’ll take on this course take account of current policy and the General Teaching Council for Scotland’s (GTCS) Professional Standards framework (2012) providing the opportunity to practice leadership at all levels.

-There are five optional pathways: Advanced Professional Practice; Middle Leadership; Coaching and Mentoring; Curriculum; Digital Social Trends and Professional Practices.
+There are six optional pathways: Advanced Professional Practice; Middle Leadership; Curriculum; Digital Leadership; Coaching and Mentoring; and Promoting Equity.

 You can exit after stage 1 with PgCert Professional Education and Leadership.